 So, I had to pass my exams, get my Bachelor’s and start looking for jobs on various sites that would post job announcements in Japan.
 I have to mention before everything that I was born in Europe, but not in an English speaking country..however, I did learn English from a very young age and got my TEFL Teaching Certificate while in University,too.
 Not to mention that I had experience working as an English teacher in Japan while I was a student here and my Japanese level was that of N2.

-Unfortunately, odds were not in my favour…being born in a country where English is not a first language regardless of my experience, qualifications and English level, was a huge wall when applying for teaching jobs as most people look for teachers from America, England, New Zealand and so on.
+Unfortunately, odds were not in my favor…being born in a country where English is not a first language regardless of my experience, qualifications, and English level, was a huge wall when applying for teaching jobs as most people look for teachers from America, England, New Zealand and so on.

 Without even looking at my resume, they would send out a ridiculous email saying something like “We are sorry, but even though your level is near Native, we can’t hire you because we are currently looking for someone who can speak American English and as you were not born in an English speaking country, we are afraid we cannot sponsor your visa”(an actual email from one of the companies).